Georgia Election Results

 Georgia early voting begins October 12th and ends October 30th.
 Poll locations and voting times vary based on where you live and are registered to vote; use Georgia’s My Voter Page to see all poll locations and hours, along with everything you need to bring with you.

-And track GA early election results online from most any news site covering the election; NBC News and AJC are two such examples with dedicated trackers for Georgia.
+Track GA early voting turnout results online from most any news site covering the election; U.S. Election's Project allows you to see early voter turnout statistics per county and total mail-in ballot numbers.
+And NBC News and AJC are two mainstream sources with dedicated early voter turnout trackers for Georgia.

 Georgia Polling Results